Deploying virtual desktops to VMs using the Citrix Virtual Apps and Desktops Setup Wizard

-- If the template has dynamic memory configured, two additional configuration settings are required: minimum memory (default is 0 MB) and maximum memory (default is 1000)
+- If the template has dynamic memory configured, two extra configuration settings are required (minimum and maximum memory).

 - Local write cache disk (default is 6 GB)

-- Boot mode; PXE boot (requires a running PXE service).
+- Boot mode.
+PXE boot (requires a running PXE service).
 BDM disk (creates a partition for the Boot Device Manager file).
-Note that the BDM boot mode is not available for Generation 2 VMs.

 The page that displays depends on which Active Directory method you select.

-- To Create new accounts: An Active Directory administrator needs to delegate rights to the Provisioning Services Console user to allow Active Directory account creation or modification to manage computer account passwords.
+To create accounts: Delegate rights to the provisioning console user to allow Active Directory account creation or modification to manage computer account passwords.

-- Select the appropriate domain from the Domain drop-down box, then select from the OUs listed for that domain.
-The domain and OU default to those of the current user.
+- Select the appropriate domain from the Domain menu box, then select from the OUs listed for that domain.
+The domain and OU default to rights of the current user.

-- Select the machine-naming option from the Account naming scheme drop-down text box.
+- Select the machine-naming option from the Account naming scheme menu text box.
 Enter a valid naming scheme consisting of at least one hash symbol (#) that is 15 characters or less.
-Additionally, select a number/character fill option that will dynamically replace the hash symbols in the specified naming scheme, incrementing by one for each VM as they are created.
+Also, select a number/character fill option that dynamically replaces the hash symbols in the specified naming scheme, incrementing by one for each VM as they are created.